-- (b) Any person may claim for the violation of the procedure of public participation in administrative decision-making, both to the high-level authority and (or, when he/she wants after this clime) to the court - (c) Representatives of the public should use this right stipulated in the Convention and make reference to the court, as the Georgian Legislation doesn't contain the regulating norms in this matter - (d) Taking into account enterprisers' interests, the Law of Georgia on The Foundations of Issuing the Permits and Licenses on the Entrepreneurs' Activities canceled the automatic injunctive relief in case of permits and licenses; however, a plaintiff may request for it.
+- (b) Any person may claim for the violation of the procedure of public participation in administrative decision-making, both to the high-level authority and (or, when he/she wants after this clime) to the court - (c) Accordin to the General Administrative Code of Georgia any person has right to bring a case before a court against any action or inaction which contradict procedures of the national environmental legislation - (d) Taking into account enterprisers' interests, the Law of Georgia on The Foundations of Issuing the Permits and Licenses on the Entrepreneurs' Activities canceled the automatic injunctive relief in case of permits and licenses; however, a plaintiff may request for it.
 A court (a high-level organization) will make an appropriate decision on the substance of the case.
 According to this Law the automatic injunctive relief doesn't specifically refer to the environmental issues that leaves the room for its interpretation by the lawyers.
+Although, as usual in the most cases the reconstruction process are ceased.
 One case is recorded when the court was applied by the claim on environmental issue but the construction activity was not stopped and reference was made to the above mentioned Law - (e) The several governmental bodies, some active NGOs and international organizations conduct active campaigns for public awareness in access to justice.
 The number of claims for violations of access to information and public participation are increasing